 How to Breastfeed a Teething Baby – Tips and Tricks

-One of the questions some mothers ask when their babies is teething, is whether or not their little ones’ condition will interfere with their breastfeeding.
+One of the questions some mothers ask when their babies are teething is whether or not their little ones’ condition will interfere with their breastfeeding.
 The most honest answer is that it depends.

 Every baby has a different experience during the teething stage.
 Some babies experience little discomfort while others have a more difficult time enduring the swelling and painful gums.